 Bar Marketing Ideas to Grow Profit Margin

 - Have at least one special every day.
-Happy hour?
-A nightly special?
-Both?
 Most people immediately ask “What are the specials?”
 Don’t disappoint them!
+If you're lacking for creative ideas, no worries, use our happy hour ideas or bar promotion ideas to get started.

 - Make it easy to find your bar’s hours, menu, and specials online.
 You don’t have to go full-throttle on a social media campaign, just get your information out there.
 Send your menus to online menu providers like Menupages and Google My Business, and make sure your Facebook page and website have everything discoverable.